iggymtrkd/h1-labs-prototype/public/litepaper.md

 ## 1. Mission, Goals, and Why Now

 **Mission**
-H1 Labs is building the human‑first protocol for AI — a decentralized system where verified people enrich, validate, and monetize datasets with onchain provenance, compliance, and transparent economics.
+H1 Labs is building the infrastructure for the AI data economy — transforming data into a **verified, monetizable, compliant asset** through on-chain provenance, credentialed validation, and automated revenue sharing.

-Through our Dual‑Intelligence SDK, every app pairs an agent with a credentialed human, ensuring compliant data for regulated and semi‑regulated markets.
+Through our Dual-Intelligence SDK, every dataset combines AI efficiency with human expertise, both signing on-chain to create immutable audit trails that satisfy regulators and enterprise buyers.

+**The Problem We Solve**
+AI companies need quality data.
+Validators need fair pay.
+Contributors want ownership.
+Data brokers serve none of these—they just extract rent.

+Today's data pipelines are fundamentally broken in regulated markets:
+- **No Audit Trail** → Companies can't prove HIPAA/GDPR compliance when regulators ask
+- **Anonymous Data** → "Who validated this?" is a question nobody can answer
+- **Legal Liability** → Healthcare AI companies face fines and shutdowns for using unverified data
+- **Zero Provenance** → No cryptographic proof that a credentialed expert reviewed the data
+- **Exploitation** → Data contributors have no stake in the value they create

+**Our Solution: Aligned Incentives Through Tokenized Ownership**
+- Data Creators earn 20% (direct payment to contributors)
+- Validators earn 20% (credentialed experts who approve quality)
+- Developers earn 15% (SDK/app builders)
+- H1 Holders earn via 40% buyback (proportional distribution to all holders)
+- Protocol Treasury receives 5% (sustainable operations)
+- Buyers get provenance guarantees and regulatory defensibility
+- Economics that actually work—no middlemen extracting rent

 **Goals**
-- Launch a verifiable data economy spanning healthcare, robotics, law, art, and gaming.
+- Launch a verifiable data economy spanning healthcare, robotics, law, art, and gaming
-- Align incentives between contributors, validators, labs, and AI buyers through crypto‑native mechanics.
+- Align incentives between contributors, validators, labs, and AI buyers through transparent on-chain mechanics
-- Make provenance, credentialing, and compliance default infrastructure for AI.
+- Make provenance, credentialing, and compliance the default infrastructure for AI

 **Why Now**
-AI models demand trustworthy data.
-Today's pipelines are opaque, legally risky, and misaligned with human contributors.
-H1 Labs merges blockchain guarantees (provenance, payments, programmable policy) with human expertise to create compliant, auditable datasets that enterprises can trust.

-We target regulated and semi‑regulated markets — starting with healthcare — and expanding to finance (AML/KYC), legal (privacy/privilege), defense (ITAR/EAR), robotics/industrial (safety standards), and media/creative (C2PA).
+- 85% of enterprise AI projects fail due to compliance issues
+- Companies spend $500K–$2M annually on data ops and compliance lawyers
+- When sued, weak data provenance becomes exhibit A against you

+H1 Labs provides the cryptographic proof, regulatory defensibility, and fair economics that the AI industry desperately needs.
+We target regulated markets (healthcare, finance, defense) where compliance is non-negotiable and expand to semi-regulated markets (legal, robotics, creative) where rules are evolving.

 ---